Validity proof of Lazard's method for CAD construction: Proof of Lazard's main claim

-The polynomial in parantheses has two roots for $s\ne 0$.
+The polynomial in parentheses has two roots for $s\ne 0$.
 One of them tends to $0$ as $s$ tends to $0$ and the other one tends to infinity.
-In the formula \eqref{decompfpsi} this latter root of has a strictly negative exponent $n_i$.
+In the formula \eqref{decompfpsi}, after dividing through by $t^{(d-1)m_0}$, this latter root of $f_\psi(p,t,w)$ has a strictly negative exponent $m_i - m_0$.
 The exponent associated to the first root is strictly positive. \end{exmp}